This can look like an impossible task, but every small action does count.

 Reach for our Perfect Canvas Clean Primer as the first step in your makeup routine.
 It comes in a rose-colored glass bottle that can be recycled, this is good news for the planet and will look good on your counter too.
 Plus, it will help your makeup go on smoother and last longer.

-For body care, look to the Atlantic Kelp & Magnesium Ocean Plastic Body Wash, its bottle is made from 100% recycled plastic including 20% PCR harvested from the ocean, beaches and along waterways.
+For body care products, look to the Atlantic Kelp & Magnesium Ocean Plastic Body Wash, its bottle is made from 100% recycled plastic including 20% PCR harvested from the ocean, beaches and along waterways.

 When you feel like having a special treat, add the Atlantic Kelp and Magnesium Salt Anti-Fatigue Exfoliating Body Scrub to your routine, a smoothing and de-stressing scrub that comes in a recyclable** packaging.